rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 This is the most important quality of money.
 Don't let the benign name, *unit of account*, fool you.
-This will be most people's first encounter with Bitcoin, as a unit of account.
+In the future this will be most people's first encounter with Bitcoin, as a unit of account.

 A unit of account is *-the-* measure of value,